PRO-2684/PRO-2684.github.io/notes/redirect.md

 ## About

 This is a page that allows you to redirect to another URL, useful for scenarios where only `http://` or `https://` URLs are allowed.
 Simply pass the URL-encoded `url` parameter to this page, and you will be redirected to the specified URL.
-Or you can use the form below to quickly make your redirect link (will be copied to your clipboard and displayed below).
+Or, you can use the form below to quickly make your redirect link (which will be copied to your clipboard and displayed below).

 ## Redirect Form